-According to the NSSA, head injuries account for up to 20% of the 600,000 ski and snowboarding-related injuries in North America annually (source).
+According to the NSSA, head injuries account for up to 20% of North America's 600,000 ski and snowboarding-related injuries annually (source).

 For a full overview of the most recent literature read: Efficacy of Safety Helmets in Reduction of Head Injuries in Recreational Skiers.